heiku-jiqu/github-blog/src/routes/blog/blogposts/post17.md

 TL;DR: Yes, you can do so by appending `&` to your commands (except the last command) in `CMD` or `ENTRYPOINT` or `.sh` scripts.

-_note: the concepts are only for Linux like OSes, Windows will have its own alternatives that are different_
+_note: the concepts are only for Linux, Windows will have its own alternatives that are different_

 ## Concepts